magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

   CAPTCHA protection for these additional pages is disabled by default.
 It can be enabled on the Admin in the same way that other pages covered by CAPTCHA are.
 This protection has been added as an anti-brute force mechanism to protect stores against carding attacks.
 See [CAPTCHA](https://docs.magento.com/user-guide/stores/security-captcha.html).

 {:.bs-callout-info}
-Starting with the release of Magento Commerce 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
-This allows users of Magento Commerce to more easily identify unaddressed vulnerabilities in their deployment.
+Starting with the release of {{site.data.var.ee}} 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
+This allows users to more easily identify unaddressed vulnerabilities in their deployment.
 ## Compatibility issues upgrading from Magento 2.3.5 to 2.3.6

 Merchants upgrading from Magento 2.3.5 to 2.3.6 and extension developers should be aware of these code changes: